AnonymousCryptos/Audit-projects/README.md

 Each issue is marked with its final status, such as fixed or acknowledged, along with any relevant notes from the review process.

-No separate report is created, the original report is amended to reflect the final state.
+No separate report is created; the original report is amended to reflect the final state.
 This ensures the audit trail is clear and complete.

 ## Report Structure